Here Be Dragons Episode 7

 By DW Brownlaw

-Copyright © DW Brownlaw 2020-2022.
+Copyright © DW Brownlaw 2020-2023.
 All rights reserved.

 Father dawdled, widening the distance to the others.
-In the Credits column, the slower pace allowed Prentyze’s leg to recover, but there was a major liability under Debits: Father’s impending ‘dressing down’ neared with every step.
+In the Credits column, the slower pace allowed Prentyze’s leg to recover, but there was a major liability under Debits: Father’s impending ‘dressing down’ neared with every cautious step.

 Bloody wonderful – not.